 I wasn’t sure what to call this post – “clinging to the wreckage”, “penal solitude””epilogue” “heart of darkness” and more occurred, but let me explain why.
 A while ago I blogged about an unsatisfactory visit to Saltwick Bay, but what I revealed in that post was only part of the story.

-For the last couple of years Jane has been a huge part of my life; at various times my friend, lover, confidant, adviser, inspiration and so much more.
+For the last couple of years J has been a huge part of my life; at various times my friend, lover, confidant, adviser, inspiration and so much more.
 I’ve never known anyone like her, but on the day of that visit to Saltwick a series of events began that ultimately ended our relationship.
 I’d gone there on the day for some thinking time but one of the unhelpful factors was the fact that in my journeying to and fro over the North Yorkshire Moors, and while I was there I had no phone signal.
 I’m not going to share the grisly details, but suffice to say, no matter how important we were to each other we were unable to find a way to deal with the less winning aspects of our personalities (mainly mine) and that lack of communication didn’t help.

 So faced with an unwelcome amount of freedom this weekend I returned to do what I didn’t do on that day, take my time over capturing something worthwhile.
 Ironic when I’d just lost something so much more worthwhile.